krr-up/mapf-instance-generator/README.md

 optional arguments:
   -h,                 --help                     show this help message and exit
-                      --allSPs                   generates all shortest paths for all agents -d DISTANCE,        --distance DISTANCE        min. manhatten distance from start to goal -dur MINDUR MAXDUR, --durations MINDUR MAXDUR  generates instances with durations -m,                 --meta                     gets and adds meta informations -q,                 --quiet                    turns on quiet mode -v,                 --visualize                convert to and visualize with asprilo
+                      --allSPs                   generates all shortest paths instead of one -d DISTANCE,        --distance DISTANCE        min. manhatten distance from start to goal -dur MINDUR MAXDUR, --durations MINDUR MAXDUR  generates instances with durations -m,                 --meta                     gets and adds meta informations -q,                 --quiet                    turns on quiet mode -t,                 --timeout                  sets a timeout in seconds -v,                 --visualize                convert to and visualize with asprilo